dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 This is by no means meant to be a complete list.
 It's best to avoid scattering environment checks in many parts of your application.
 Instead, the recommended approach is to perform such checks within the application's `Startup` class(es) wherever possible

-## Setting the environment using the command line
+## Setting the environment

-Setting the environment can be set from the command line when starting the app.
-Depending on the operating system, the method in which this is accomplished varies for either a global or session based setting.
+The method for setting the environment depends on the operating system.

 ### Windows
 To set the `ASPNETCORE_ENVIRONMENT` for the current session, if the app is started using `dotnet run`, the following commands are used